alt-romes/linear-core/popl_response.md

 > **Reviewer A**: Step back and explain the design tradeoffs.
 Could you have done some more work to adapt the transformation passes and simplify the design of Linear Core?
 > **Reviewer C**: Do you have any sense of what the improvement would be if compared against a baseline syntactic linear type system for Core, i.e. Bernardy, et al. but for Core?

+[Dar uns toques -- requer nao aplicar as transformacoes / produzir resultados muito ineficientes(?) e muito irregular com muitos casos especiais ]

 The Linear Haskell implementation in GHC originally tried to adapt the transformation passes to potentially simplify the design of a linearity-aware Core.
 Unfortunately, conforming the transformations to a simple syntactic linearity often meant being more restrictive, which in turn regressed the runtime performance of programs significantly.
 A few years later, all the linearity-related special cases in transformations ended up being removed.

-From the GHC issue database (https://gitlab.haskell.org/ghc/ghc/-/issues/22123), noting that linting linearity is the internal terminology for checking for linearity:
+From the GHC source code and issues (e.g. https://gitlab.haskell.org/ghc/ghc/-/issues/22123), noting that linting linearity is the internal terminology for checking for linearity:
 > Note [Linting Linearity]:
 > [...]
 > Historical note: In the original linear-types implementation, we had tried to